 If watching football on Thanksgiving is a holiday tradition, do it from the safety of home, especially if alcohol is involved.
 For many people, traveling between the homes of family and friends over the course of the day is common.
 Take care to avoid overindulging and getting behind the wheel.

-If you are injured in a car accident, reach out to the dedicated personal injury attorneys at Dale E. Anstine.
-Our team is proud to protect the injured across the Central Pennsylvania community, with offices in York and Gettysburg.
-Consultations are always free, we are available 24/7, and there’s no fee unless we win for you.
+While we hope your family stays safe this holiday season, if you or a loved one are injured in an accident, reach out to the auto accident lawyers at Dale E. Anstine.
+Our team will fight for the compensation you deserve to cover expensive medical bills, lost wages and pain and suffering.
+Consultations are always FREE, we are available 24/7, and there is no fee unless we win for you.